nikhil27gargeya/nikhil27gargeya.github.io/async.md

 Callback vs Promise vs Async Await:
 Callback: is a function passed to another function and is invoked after the function completes. issue is nesting callbacks is (callback hell)
-Promise: object that defers some asynchronous event while something else is done Async Await: cleaner syntax because asynchronous wrapper and it looks like synchronous code, no need to nest promises
+Promise: object that defers some asynchronous event while something else is done.
+Async Await: cleaner syntax because asynchronous wrapper and it looks like synchronous code, no need to nest promises.
+Good for writing multiple async functions so promises don't need to be nested.